Manitoba Extends Invitations to Skilled Workers in First Draw of November

 Nov 10, 2025 / 2 min readspscanadaahd

-On November 6, 2025, the Manitoba Provincial Nominee Program (MPNP) conducted its first draw of the month, inviting 47 skilled worker candidates to apply for provincial nomination—a key step toward Canadian permanent residence.
+On November 6, 2025, the Manitoba Provincial Nominee Program (MPNP) held its first draw of the month, inviting 47 skilled worker candidates to apply for a provincial nomination — a key step toward Canadian permanent residency.

 Draw Overview